blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 The ``z_mergetoaddress`` method merges multiple utxos and notes into a single utxo or note.
 The method works for both t addresses and z addresses, both separately and in combination.
 Coinbase utxos are ignored; use ``z_shieldcoinbase`` to combine those into a single note.

 This is an asynchronous operation, and utxos selected for merging will be locked.
 If there is an error, they are unlocked.
-The RPC call `listlockunspent` can be used to return a list of locked utxos.
+The RPC call ``listlockunspent`` can be used to return a list of locked utxos.

 The number of utxos and notes selected for merging can be limited by the caller.
-If the transparent limit parameter is set to zero, the ===link=== ``-mempooltxinputlimit`` option will determine the number of utxos.
+If the transparent limit parameter is set to ``0``, the ===link=== ``-mempooltxinputlimit`` option will determine the number of utxos.
 Any limit is constrained by the consensus rule defining a maximum transaction size of 100000 bytes.

 Arguments: